1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

 [Elger 2009, p.29]

-13 August: Construction of the Berlin Wall begins.
+13 August: the construction of the Berlin Wall begins.

-1962: Makes first photo paintings.
-Paints Table [CR: 1], which would become the first entry in his self-organised catalogue raisonné.
+1962: Richter produces his first Photo Paintings and finalises Table [CR: 1], which would later become the first entry in his catalogue raisonné.

 [Elger 2009, p.46]

-February: Reunited with Kuttner and meets Konrad Lueg (later Konrad Fischer), and Sigmar Polke at the Kunstakademie review exhibition at the end of the winter semester.
+February: He is reunited with Kuttner and meets Konrad Lueg (later Konrad Fischer) and Sigmar Polke at the Kunstakademie review exhibition at the end of the winter semester.

-By summer: Along with Lueg and Polke, transfers to Karl Otto Götz's class.
+By summer: he transfers to Karl Otto Götz's class along with Lueg and Polke.

-8-30 September: First professional exhibition, M. Kuttner – G. Richter: Düsseldorf at Galerie Junge Kunst, Fulda.
-After the exhibition, he burns the works he had shown.
+8-30 September: his first group exhibition M. Kuttner – G. Richter: Düsseldorf, takes place at Galerie Junge Kunst, Fulda.
+After the display, he burns the works he had shown.

-January: This month's edition of Art International introduces Richter and friends to Pop Art.
+1963: January: this month's edition of Art International introduces Richter and his friends to Pop Art.

-February: During the annual student review exhibition, Lueg points out Blinky Palermo's work to Richter.
-Palermo and Richter meet at the Kunstakademie later this year.
+February: during the annual student review exhibition, Lueg makes Richter aware of Blinky Palermo's work.
+Palermo and Richter would meet at the Kunstakademie later this year.

-Spring: travels to Paris with Lueg – they introduce themselves to Parisian galleries as 'German Pop artists'.
-Sees work by Roy Lichtenstein at Galerie Ileana Sonnabend.
+Spring: Richter travels to Paris with Lueg; they introduce themselves to Parisian galleries as 'German Pop artists' and see works by Roy Lichtenstein at Galerie Ileana Sonnabend.

-11-26 May: Kuttner, Lueg, Polke, Richter exhibition in an abandoned storefront in Kaiserstraße 31a, Düsseldorf.
+11-26 May: the exhibition Kuttner, Lueg, Polke, Richter is presented in an abandoned storefront at Kaiserstraße 31a, Düsseldorf.
 The jointly designed invitation takes various 'isms', posing them as questions: Pop Art?
 Imperialist Realism?
 Antikunst?
 Noveau Realisme?
 Neo-Dada?
-In a letter to Neue Deutsche Wochenschau Richter describes the project as the 'first exhibition of "German Pop Art"' and coins the term 'Capitalist Realism'.
+In a letter to Neue Deutsche Wochenschau Richter describes the project as the 'first exhibition of 'German Pop Art'' and coins the term 'Capitalist Realism'.

-11-25 October: Gerhard Richter/Konrad Lueg: Living with Pop: A Demonstration for Capitalist Realism at Möbelhaus Berges, Düsseldorf.
-For this 'demonstration' in a furniture showroom the two artists hung their works alongside furniture presented on plinths and presented themselves as artworks.
+11-25 October: Gerhard Richter/Konrad Lueg: Living with Pop: A Demonstration for Capitalist Realism at Möbelhaus Berges, Düsseldorf is staged.
+For this 'demonstration' in a furniture showroom the two artists hang their works alongside furniture showcased on plinths and present themselves as artworks.